The Truth About Condiments

-Mustard use in food goes back to ancient times.
-It was known as part of Hebrew cuisine and was a staple of the Mediterranean civilization, through the Greek and the Roman period.
+Mustard is an ancient food.
+It was known as part of Hebrew cuisine and was a staple of the Mediterranean civilization, through the Greek and Roman periods.

 Tamari sauce can be used to flavor a multitude of foods.
 Foods like nuts, shrimp and chicken, etc.

 Mayonnaise is used all around the world.
 Some use it over ketchup on their fries!
-In the American south west it is a base for barbeque sauce and is known as white barbeque.
+In the American southwest, it is a base for barbeque sauce, aka white barbeque.

-For those who aren’t enthusiastic about mayonnaise, Avocados can be an excellent alternative.
-I will talk about that in another episode.
-Did you know that mayo is a good source of vitamin E (amount of vitamin E depends on the type of oil used)?
-It contains small amounts of vitamin A , and is rich in protein and minerals.
+For those who aren’t enthusiastic about mayonnaise, then use Avocados as an alternative.
+Depending on the oil used to make mayo, the oil can be a good source of vitamin E?
+Mayo contains a small amount of vitamin A and is rich in protein and minerals.

-Tomato paste reminds me of the vibrant color of red used in art.
-Its rich and has the consistency of paint that you would find in a tube.
-Beautiful!
-Food as art!
+Tomato paste reminds me of the vibrant color of red paints used in art.
+It’s rich and beautiful!
 Squeeze a bit into a sauce or brush it over pizza dough.
 Lovely!

-Tomato paste, in concentrate form is a thick paste.
-It’s made by cooking plum tomatoes for several hours.
-Then straining them to remove the skins and seeds.
-Then, its reduced further until the tomatoes turn into a thick paste.
-It tastes so rich and tangy!
+Tomato paste, in concentrate, is thick.
+The sauce is made by cooking plum tomatoes for several hours.
+Then the sauce is strained to remove the skins and seeds.
+It’s thick, creamy, and tangy!

-Tomatoes are the best source of lycopene, which is an antioxidant.
-It belongs to the vitamin A family.
+Tomatoes are the best source of lycopene and belong to the vitamin A family.
 The vitamin C in tomatoes produces collagen.
 The collagen in tomato paste supports skin and ligaments.

 Try a tablespoon or so of tomato paste in your favorite dish.
 It can improve the flavor in most recipes.
 Try it!